'Don't care about grades as long as she's happy': Is a stress-free education only for the privileged?

 Prioritising children's emotional well-being 'a form of privilege'

-Ms Chew also acknowledged that being able to quit her job to care for her children, while her partner remained the sole breadwinner, is a "luxury that not many people have because a lot of families require double income".
+Ms Chew acknowledged that being able to quit her job to care for her children, while her partner remained the sole breadwinner, is a "luxury that not many people have because a lot of families require double income".

 Based on searches of private preschool websites, Stomp estimates that tuition in Singapore typically ranges from $1,200 to $2,500 per month per child, excluding enrichment classes, materials, and transport.

-Ultimately, she believes that people should "run their own race", adding that Singapore is not a "perfect society" — there will always be people who have more than others.
+Singapore is not a "perfect society" — there will always be people who have more than others.
 "And that's fine", said Ms Chew.

 'I always did my best when it came to studying'